Title: Retired Archaeologist

 Marsha Lois Sims, Retired Archaeologist, has been recognized by Marquis Who’s Who Top Scientist for dedication, achievements, and leadership in the field of anthropology.

-Finding anthropology to be an area where information can be added while studying the past and future, Ms. Sims pursued an education at Purdue University, earning a Bachelor of Arts in anthropology and design in 1974 before completing postgraduate coursework at the University of Missouri.
-A registered professional anthropologist, she entered the field as a typist in the anthropology department of the Smithsonian Institute from 1976 to 1977, when she next spent two years as the editorial assistant of the Soil Conservation Service of the U.S. Department of Agriculture.
+Finding anthropology to be an area where information can be added while studying the past and future, Ms. Sims pursued an education at Purdue University, earning a Bachelor of Arts in anthropology and design in 1974 and a Master’s Degree from the University of Nebraska in 1990 before completing postgraduate coursework at the University of Missouri.
+A registered professional anthropologist, she entered the field as a typist in the Anthropology Department of the Smithsonian Institute from 1976 to 1977, when she next spent two years as the editorial assistant of the Soil Conservation Service of the U.S. Department of Agriculture.
 Ms. Sims moved up as editor of the Soil Conservation Service within the department from 1978 until 1980, when she became the editor for the National Resources Conservation Service.

 Contact Ms. Sims: